Vicky-Rana/Know-Your-Professor/README.md

 FEATURES OF OUR WEBSITE

 • Connect to server by running node app.js in your terminal.

 • Once the server starts running, go to your web browser and type localhost:3000, this takes you to our website’s home page.

 • In the homepage of our website, you have two options; you can either select Search Professor or Rate Professor.

 • If you select the “Search Professor” option, it will take you to the search box, where you can enter the professor’s name and view the ratings.

 • If you select the “Rate Professor” option, you have two choices, if you are a firsttime user, you must register and then search for the professor and give rating, if you are a returning user (i.e., have already registered) then you can login using your username and password and give the rating to the professor of your choice.
-• The flow process of our website can be explained using the following flow chart.

 NOTE We have tested all the functionality and style effects on Google chrome browser.